MariMyr/MariMyr/README.md

 ### 📫 Find me online
 - [LinkedIn](https://www.linkedin.com/in/mari-myrmoen-74714b145/)

----

-*“Code is like knitting—every stitch counts!”* 🧶

 <!---
 MariMyr/MariMyr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.